Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 18

 The monument of republican significance is located in the Suoyarvi district, Veshkelitsa village.
-Dated to the end of the 17th century.
-Until 1987, the chapel stood in the village of Kangozero, Suoyärvi district.
-The village was almost completely lost by 1985.
+Dates from the end of the 17th century.
+Until 1987, the chapel stood in the village of Kangozero, Suoyarvi district.
+By 1985 the village was almost completely lost.

-The chapel has several construction periods.
+The chapel dates back several construction periods.
 The first is the end of the 17th century.
-The second is the middle of the 19th century.
-From the west, an open gallery-porch with a quadruple belfry above it was added.
-The third period - the end of the 19th, the beginning of the 20th century.
-The wall between the prayer house and the hallway was sawn out, window openings were hewn, a window was cut through on the northern wall of the prayer house, the frame of the belfry was sheathed with boards.
+The second is the mid-19th century.
+An open gallery-porch with a quadruple belfry above it is attached to the west.
+The third period is the end of the 19th, beginning of the 20th century.
+The wall between the prayer room and the vestibule was cut out, window openings were cut out, a window was cut on the northern wall of the prayer room, and the frame of the belfry was covered with boards.

 Slide 19